Rambutan: Phytochemicals

+Ecology

 Pollination

 Aromatic rambutan flowers are highly attractive to many insects, especially bees.
-Flies (Diptera), bees (Hymenoptera) and ants (Solenopsis) are the main pollinators.
-Among the Diptera, Lucilia spp. are abundant and among the Hymenoptera, honey bees (Apis dorsata and A. cerana) and the stingless bee genus Trigona are the major visitors.
+Flies (Diptera), bees (Hymenoptera), and ants (Solenopsis) are the main pollinators.
+Among the Diptera, Lucilia spp. are abundant, and among the Hymenoptera, honey bees (Apis dorsata and A. cerana) and the stingless bee genus Trigona are the major visitors.
 A. cerana colonies foraging on rambutan flowers produce large quantities of honey.
 Bees foraging for nectar routinely contact the stigma of female flowers and gather significant quantities of the sticky pollen from male blossoms.
 Little pollen has been seen on bees foraging female flowers.
 Although male flowers open at 06:00, foraging by A. cerana is most intense between 07:00 and 11:00, tapering off rather abruptly thereafter.
 In Thailand, A. cerana is the preferred species for small-scale pollination of rambutan.
 Its hair is also helpful in pollination where pollen can be hooked on and transported to female flowers.